Donemana: Transport

+The two main roads running through Donemana are the B49, which runs from Strabane through Donemana to Claudy (near the A6 dual carriageway between Derry and Belfast); and the B48, which runs from Derry to Omagh through the countryside (via Newbuildings, Plumbridge and Gortin).
+This serves as an alternative to the A5 road that forms the northern part of the route from Derry to Dublin.

+Translink's Ulsterbus serves Donemana solely via its 102 route, which runs between Derry and Strabane, stopping in Prehen, Newbuildings, Donemana, Artigarvan and Glenmornan.

-Donemana railway station was part of the County Donegal Railway and opened on 6 August 1900 but was shut on 1 January 1955.
+Donemana railway station was part of the County Donegal Railway and opened on 6 August 1900, but this was shut on 1 January 1955.
+The All-Island Strategic Rail Review published in 2023 did not contain any commitment to reviving this line.

 Education

-It has two primary schools, Donemana County Primary School and St. Patrick's Primary School.
+It has two primary schools, Donemana County Primary School and St. Michael's Primary School.
 Local children generally attend secondary school in Strabane or Derry.

 Sport

-Today the village is renowned throughout Ireland for its thriving and highly successful cricket team, which was established in 1888.
-Donemana under 15s and 14s cricket teams are currently the All-Ireland Champions.
-The senior team lost out on winning the All-Ireland when North County CC defeated them in the final.
+Donemana has been called a "cricket-mad village" whose local cricket team was "the first team in more than 100 years to win four successive Senior Cup finals."

-Football is also popular in the area.
+Football and Gaelic football is also popular in the area.
 Clann na nGael is the local GAA club.

 Notable people

 Notable people who were born or have lived in Donemana include: